-Moonlight cast across the garth from the north and lit up the near side of the church with an awe-inspiring beauty.
+Moonlight cast across the cloister garth from the north and lit up the near side of the church.
 He could pick out individual features in the colossal stone building, a structure that stood as a testament to the financial success of Tintern Abbey and the spiritual supremacy of the Cistercian order.
 At any other time of year he would have been able to hear the river Wye but currently, it was frozen.

 The voice jolted the monk from his daydream.
 Feeling a spiritual chill as well as a physical one, he pulled his white habit tightly around him and crossed himself.
 He had most definitely heard a voice that time.
 Certain that the voice was no longer in his dream and equally certain that the church was its origin he withdrew from the window, slowly crossed the dorm and exited via the night stairs.